-- Complete the RETP requirements - Earn a cumulative GPA of 3.0 or higher - Earn a GPA of 3.0 for all Natural Science courses and Math courses from MATH 1501 and higher - Obtain the recommendation of the RETP Coordinator - Be enrolled at CSU for at least two semesters immediately preceding matriculation to Georgia Tech (e.g., either Fall/Spring or Spring/Summer to start GT in the Fall).
+- Complete the RETP requirements - Earn a cumulative GPA of 3.3 or higher for Mechanical, Electrical, Computer, Industrial, or Chemical Engineering, or a cumulative GPA of 3.0 for all other engineering majors. - Earn a Math/Science GPA of 3.3 (includes all Natural Science courses and Math courses from MATH 1501 and higher) for Mechanical, Electrical, Computer, Industrial, or Chemical Engineering, or a Math/Science GPA of 3.0 for all other engineering majors. - Obtain the recommendation of the RETP Coordinator - Be enrolled at CSU for at least two semesters immediately preceding matriculation to Georgia Tech (e.g., either Fall/Spring or Spring/Summer to start GT in the Fall).